beastbytes/mermaid-git-graph/docs/source/branch.rst

         Creates a new Branch

         :param string $name: The Branch name
-        :param ?int $id: The Branch rendering order (default: render in the order defined)
+        :param ?int $order: The Branch rendering order (default: render in the order defined)
         :returns: A new instance of ``Branch``
         :rtype: Branch
+        :throws: InvalidArgumentException if $order < 1

     .. php:method:: withComment(string $comment)